-Steep, nearly vertical vineyards from 2,400 to 3,000 feet elevation rule out the use of any mechanical equipment.
-All work, from removing soil to harvesting grapes is done by hand.
 The star and primary varietal here is Chiavennasca, the local name for Nebbiolo.
-The variety has been cultivated here for over 1,000 years and it is said that it was brought from here to neighboring Piedmont in the 14th Century.
-All Valtellina DOCG wines must contain at least 90% Chiavennasca.
+The variety has been cultivated in the area for over 1,000 years and all Valtellina DOCG wines must contain at least 90% Chiavennasca.

-Nino Negri controls 184 Ha (450 acres) of the finest Chiavennasca vineyards in the Valtellina Superiore DOCG subzones of Sassella, Grumello, Inferno and Valgella.
-The estate owns an exceptional 34 Ha (85 acres) and has long-term contracts (50-60 yrs.) from 220 growers covering an additional 150 Ha (370 acres).
-Eleven of the 34 Ha owned (27 acres) comprise the Fracia vineyard, an exclusive cru planted since 1995 to special clonal selections and vine stocks that are cultivated horizontally from west to east, an innovated planting scheme for this region.
+Nino Negri controls 450 acres of the finest Chiavennasca vineyards in the Valtellina Superiore DOCG subzones of Sassella, Grumello, Inferno and Valgella, which account for approximately 30% of the entire Valtellina denomination.
+The estate directly owns 75 acres of exceptional vineyards, including the 27-acre Fracia vineyard, an exclusive cru planted since 1995 to special clonal selections.
+The vine stocks that are cultivated horizontally from west to east, an innovated planting scheme for this region.

 The winery is located in the city of Chiuro in the 15th Century Quadrio Castle.
 The “castle” sits above an array of underground cellars which house thousands of barrels.
 The wines are aged here in medium-sized oak barrels, almost exclusively French.
 All Nino Negri wines age for at least two years before they are released to ensure optimum maturity at time of bottling.

 Travel to the vineyards of Nino Negri as we visit with winemakers Casimiro Maule and Claudio Alongi during the 2015 harvest.